islamkebsi50-max/Luxe/replit.md

 **Session Management**: Cookie-based sessions using `cookie-parser`.
 Each user gets a unique session ID stored in an HTTP-only cookie that persists for 30 days.
 This session ID links anonymous users to their cart items.

-**Database Layer**: Storage abstraction pattern with `IStorage` interface implemented by `DatabaseStorage` class.
-This allows for potential swapping of database implementations without changing business logic.
+**Database Layer**: Storage abstraction pattern with `IStorage` interface implemented by either `FirestoreStorage` (for Firestore backend) or `MemoryStorage` (for development without Firebase credentials).
+This allows for flexible database implementations without changing business logic.

 **Development vs Production**:
-- Development: Vite middleware for HMR and instant updates
+- Development: Memory storage by default (no external database required)
+- Production (with Firebase): Firestore backend with imgbb for image hosting
-- Production: Static file serving from pre-built `dist/public` directory
+- Static file serving from pre-built `dist/public` directory

-**Seed Data**: Automatic database seeding on startup if no products exist, including product images stored in `/attached_assets/generated_images/`.
+**Seed Data**: Automatic seeding on startup with sample products.

 ### Data Storage

-**ORM**: Drizzle ORM for type-safe database queries with PostgreSQL dialect.

-**Database Client**: Neon Serverless PostgreSQL client with WebSocket support.
+**Database Options**:
+1. **Development (Default)**: In-memory storage (`MemoryStorage`) - no external configuration needed
+2. **Production (Optional)**: Cloud Firestore with Firebase Admin SDK

+**Image Hosting**: imgbb API for converting and hosting uploaded images as URLs

 **Schema Design** (defined in `shared/schema.ts`):